Howard Bowen: Career

-Howard Bowen's career began at the University of Iowa.
-He taught economics at the university from 1935 to 1942, then decided to make a career change.
+Howard Bowen's career began at the University of Iowa where he taught economics from 1935 to 1942, before he decided to make a career change.
 He was chief economist of the Joint Congressional Committee on Internal Revenue Taxation from 1944 to 1945 and economist for the Irving Trust Company, a Wall Street bank, from 1945 to 1947.

 After serving the government for a few years, Bowen decided to return to education.
 His first job back into education was at the University of Illinois.
-At Illinois he was appointed dean of the College of Commerce in 1947.
-Howard Bowen’s tenure at Illinois was a good one with improvements in many different programs.
+At Illinois, he was appointed dean of the College of Commerce in 1947.
+Howard Bowen's tenure at Illinois was a good one with improvements in many different programs.
 In 1950, Bowen had to resign from the University of Illinois because senior professionals did not like his curriculum on the social responsibility of businessmen and, as an example of McCarthyism, accused him of being anti-business.
+However, McCarthy didn't hold his first congressional inquiry until 1953 so this terminology is being applied retroactively.

 Howard Bowen loved higher education so much that, despite his problems at the University of Illinois, he decided to teach economics at Williams College in Massachusetts.
 Bowen loved this job but enjoyed administration more, so he then went to Grinnell College in Iowa.
 While serving as Grinnell president, he increased enrollment, quality of students and faculty, and endowment to national stature.
 After making such great improvements at Grinnell the State University of Iowa wanted him to work for them.
 The State University of Iowa hired Bowen in 1964 to be president of the college.
 Howard Bowen made a great accomplishment by going to the legislature in Iowa and convincing them to change the university's name to the University of Iowa.
 He was president there during student uprisings and anti-war demonstrations in the late 1960s.